PX4/PX4-Devguide/flow_lidar_inav_setup.md

 ![](images/hardware/flow_lidar_attached.jpg)

 ### Sensor Parameters

 All the parameters can be changed in QGroundControl
 * SENS_EN_LL40LS
 	Set to 1 to enable lidar-lite distance measurements
+* SENS_EN_SF0X
+	Set to 1 to enable lightware distance measurements (e.g. sf02 and sf10a)

 ## Selecting an Estimator